Here are some examples of projects that Kristine Smets has worked on for other clients.

 The client’s grandparents immigrated to the United States in the 1920s.
 Using census, vital, and immigration records Kristine was able to trace both grandparents to their native towns in Ireland and trace their ancestors in Ireland two to three generations back.
 When client visited Ireland that summer, he was able to visit his ancestral home town and connect with some living relatives on the other side of the pond.

 Client wanted help finding out who the parents were of two of his ancestors.
 Kristine gathered information for derivative sources in online databases that allowed for some preliminary conclusions.
 Next steps were outlined on how to obtain original documents and how to proceed with further research.

 Verify a family story.

-Client had been told one of his ancestor’s took his own life during the Wall Street crash of 1929.
-Kristine was hired to verify the story and identify the deceased ancestors’ parents and grandparents, as well as provide more information about the ancestor’s life (where did he grow up, work, and live?) and find descendants of ancestors’ siblings.
-Time spent: 20 hours.
+Kristine was hired to verify a family story and identify the deceased ancestors’ parents and grandparents, as well as provide more information about the ancestor’s life (where did he grow up, work, and live?) and find descendants of ancestors’ siblings.

 Transcribe and Translate Dutch Vital Records

-Client needed help transcribing and translating seven birth, marriage and death records from the nineteenth century.
-Time spent: 5 hours.
+Client needed help transcribing and translating birth, marriage and death records from the nineteenth century.